A projection based approach for interactive fixed effects panel data models: Asymptotic Properties

 As it is remarked in \citet{Fan-Liao-Wang2016}, Assumption \ref{asum4} (ii) is satisfied by the use of common basis functions such as polynomial basis or B-splines.
 In particular, \citet{Lorentz1986} and \citet{Chen2007} show that (i) implies (ii) in this particular case.
-Assumption \ref{asum4}(iii) is similar to other assumptions used in similar literature such as in \citet{AHMADLEELAHANONLI:2005}.